nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. **Add a Remark `remark`** <a name="remark"></a>
     - Adds a remark to an existing expense.
+    - Note: Remarks can be up to 200 characters long.
     - Format: `remark <index> -r <remark>`
     - Example: `remark 11 -r Pepper Lunch`